3D Shape Tokenization via Latent Flow Matching: Method

-We analyze properties of shape tokenization---modeling 3D shapes as probability density functions with flow matching.
+We analyze modeling 3D shapes with 3D flow matching.

-\paragraph{Surface normal.} First we show that the connection between the flow matching velocity and the surface normal.
-Specifically, since $p(x|\cS)$ is a 3D delta function, the direction of the score function $\grad_x{\log p(x | \cS)}$ aligns with the surface normal.
+\paragraph{Zero-shot surface normal estimation.} Since $p(x|\cS)$ is a 3D delta function lying on the surfaces, its gradient direction \wrt $x$, aligns with the surface normal when $x$ is on the surfaces.
+This allows us to estimate surface normal without access to any training data containing ground-truth surface normal.
 We use the formula derived by \citet{sit} to convert velocity to score function and result in

 The expression motivates us to choose the generalized variance preserving path ($\alpha_t = \sin(\frac{\pi}{2}t)$ and $\sigma_t = \cos(\frac{\pi}{2}t)$)~\cite{sit, albergo2023building} such that $\dot{\alpha}_1 = 0$ and the decoder directly estimates the normal direction when $t = 1$.